Diagrammatic expansion for the mutual-information rate in the realm of limited statistics

 We now apply our method to data recorded in ex-vivo experiments on rat retinas \citet{Deny17_1964}.
-To collect this data, the extracted retinas were stimulated by different patterns and the activity of their output layer, containing the ganglion cells, was recorded by a multi-electrode array (MEA), see panel a of figure 5.
-From the autocorrelation of the spikes and the PSTH (figure 5a), one can already read of that the characteristic time scale of the intrinsic dynamics of the neurons (refractory period) is in the range of a few tens of milliseconds, whereas the correlation time of the stimulus is in the range of hundred milliseconds, which gives the range for good values for $\dt$ and $\Delta t$.
-To make this more precise and to choose appropriate values for $\Delta t$ and $\dt$, we compare the estimate of the $\MIR$ for different values of $\Delta t$ and varying time-bin size $\dt$ in the panels c and d.
-The differently nuanced curves indicate different values of $\Delta t$.
-Because in our examples they nearly lie on top of each other, we are confident that our values $\Delta t$ with which we perform the final estimate of the $\MIR$ is large enough.
+To generate this data, the dissected retinas were stimulated by different light patterns and the activity of their output layer, containing the ganglion cells, was recorded by a multi-electrode array (MEA), see \figref{Real_data_MainText}a.
+After spike-sorting \citet{Yger18_e34518} ganglion cells were clustered into functional types, resulting in two large populations of OFF and ON alpha cells \citet{Deny17_1964}.
+Firstly, we started working on the former cells and determined the value of $\dt$ and $\Delta t$ from the autocorrelation of spikes and PSTHs (peristimulus time histogram, \figref{Real_data_MainText}b): the intrinsic dynamics of the neurons (refractory period) is in the range of 10-20 milliseconds, whereas the correlation time due to the stimulus is in the range of hundred milliseconds.

-From the $\dt$-$\MIR$ curve, we can read of what is a good value for the time bin.
-We know that it should be decreasing because a lower time resolution decreases the information.
-For the neuron whose data is shown in panel c, this is the case and we therefore take the lowest value for $\dt$ for which convergence is about to be reached.
-In this experiment, there are 79 repetitions, quite a lot for a neuroscience experiment, whereas for experiment whose data is shown panel d, there are only 54 repetition, which makes it more challenging to analyze.
-Indeed, we observe that the $\dt$-$\MIR$ curve there is not monotonous.
-This behavior might derive from the bias due to the lower number or repetitions.
-Also, it could be that our approximation in the regime of small time bins is imprecise for this data.